ZeeSpire/zss-afk-site/_posts/en/2023-06-06-national-village-museum-bucharest.markdown

 ---
 layout: post.en
 type: post
-title: A walk through the "Dimitrie Gusti" National Village Museum in Bucharest
+title: A walk through the Dimitrie Gusti National Village Museum in Bucharest
-front_page_title: A walk through the "Dimitrie Gusti" National Village Museum in Bucharest
+front_page_title: A walk through the Dimitrie Gusti National Village Museum in Bucharest
 published: 06 June 2023
 last_modified_at: 06 June 2023
 keywords: Bucharest, travel, park, open-air museum, what to visit, must-see attraction, Romanian villages
-description: The "Dimitrie Gusti" National Village Museum is undoubtedly a must-see attraction in Bucharest.
-The open-air museum is located on the banks of the Herăstrău lake, in the middle of the capital and represents an "escape" from the tumult of the city.
+description: The Dimitrie Gusti National Village Museum is undoubtedly a must-see attraction in Bucharest.
+The open-air museum is located on the banks of the Herăstrău lake, in the middle of the capital and represents an escape from the tumult of the city.
 categories: [EN, Romania-EN]
 tag: EN
 permalink: /national-village-museum-bucharest/